jesperberth/automationclass/lab05/lab5.md

 __Note:__

-You need to change the "username" and "name", "vlan id", "dstintf", "srcintf", "dstaddr" and "srcaddr" on all three policies
+You need to change the "username" and "vlanid"

 ```ansible
 ---